-The trail begins at Lake Diablo, which is a magical, turquoise color -- but a bit too cold for swimming!
-The trail will take you through various landscapes, including Douglas firs and rainforest (plentiful ferns!), rocky areas, and really lovely views of the lake and surrounding majestic mountains.
-Along the way you will be rewarded with stunning views of Pyramid, Snowfield, Davis and Colonial Peaks, as well as Jack Mountain.
-The trail leads along the top of a gorge and from there you can see waterfalls and look down at the blue-green glacial waters of the lake.
-It's a nice, fairly easy hike with not too much elevation change, good for kids and for dogs (dogs aren't allowed on trails in North Cascades National Park, but they are allowed here -- the Diablo Lake Trail is actually in the Ross Lake National Recreation Area adjacent to the park boundary).
-Kayaking and canoeing are fun activities here, too, and there are camping possibilities.
+The trail begins at Lake Diablo, which is a magical, turquoise color.
+It is, however, a bit too cold for swimming!
+The trail will lead through various landscapes, including Douglas firs and rainforest with plentiful ferns, rocky areas, and really lovely views of the lake and surrounding majestic mountains.
+Along the way the rewards include stunning views of Pyramid, Snowfield, Davis and Colonial Peaks, as well as Jack Mountain.
+The trail leads along the top of a gorge and from there waterfalls and the blue-green glacial waters of the lake can be seen.
+This is a pleasant, fairly easy hike with not too much elevation change, good for kids and for dogs--take note that dogs aren't allowed on trails in North Cascades National Park, but they are allowed here.
+The Diablo Lake Trail is actually in the Ross Lake National Recreation Area adjacent to the park boundary.
+Kayaking and canoeing are fun activities here, as well, and there are camping possibilities.
 Colonial Creek, Thunder Point, and Hidden Cove campgrounds are all nearby.
-Diablo Lake is really worth a day trip if you are in Seattle area - the scenic drive from Seattle is also truly beautiful.
+Diablo Lake is really worth a day trip if you are in the Seattle area - the scenic drive from Seattle is also truly beautiful.